-Another story claims that thin slices of bread or “jamon” were frequently used to “cover” the glass of alcoholic beverages as a protection from flies, dirt etc… (as a matter of fact – cleverly selected salty/hot “covers” were amplifying the thirst and so the consumption of alcohol).
-As we can realize, today’s practices and “tricks” to increase consumption of goods are nothing new!
+Another story claims that thin slices of bread or “jamon” were frequently used to “cover” the glass.
+That way alcoholic beverages were protected from flies, dirt, etc… As a matter of fact – cleverly selected salty/hot “covers” were amplifying the thirst and so the consumption of alcohol.
+As we can realize, today’s practices and “tricks” to increase the consumption of goods are nothing new!

 Possibly as an attempt to follow this “smart” tradition, even nowadays in some areas of Spain (for example region of Almeria (Andalusia)), small tapas are usually served for free with any ordered drink!

-Fast forward to our times – these days “tapas” are rarely (if at all) associated with “covers”, they clearly represent the style and form of food but also, more and more often – the lifestyle.
-Our days “going for coffee” mostly symbolizes the act of socializing with friends and a cup of coffee is only the pretext for it.
+Fast forward to our times – these days “tapas” are rarely (if at all) associated with “covers”.
+They clearly represent the style and form of food but also, more and more often – the lifestyle.
+Nowadays “going for coffee” mostly symbolizes the act of socializing with friends and a cup of coffee is only the pretext for it.
 Similarly, in Spain the call to “ir tapas” (“go tapas”, where “tapas” became a verb meaning “eat tapas”), represents an invitation for spending time together, for having fun.
 As with the coffee, the tapas are just an excuse (but the good one as a matter of fact 😊).
-BTW – for this reason, tapas are often served on larger plate to share with friends.
+BTW – for this reason, tapas are often served on larger plates to share with friends.

-Needless to mention, that for best experience, tapas should be accompanied with a glass of wine, pint of beer and for sure, good chats with friends.
+Needless to mention, for the best experience, tapas should be accompanied by a drink.
+A glass of wine, a pint of beer, and for sure, good chats with friends.

 Patatas Bravas are one of the most popular tapas in Spain, so no wonder, they also found their way into Valencian bars.
-The recipe (at least its first part) is quite simple – potatoes (often unskinned) are cut in small pieces and fried to golden in an oil.
-These days, the frying step is often replaced by baking oil-drizzled and salt-sprinkled potatoes in an oven till crispy, what reflects our inclinations towards healthier food.
+The recipe (at least its first part) is quite simple – potatoes (often unskinned) are cut into small pieces and fried to golden in oil.
+These days, the frying step is often replaced by baking oil-drizzled and salt-sprinkled potatoes in an oven till crispy, which reflects our inclinations toward healthier food.

-The “Alioli” sauce is a combination of chopped garlic, lemon juice, a bit of salt and an olive oil blended till it takes a thick, creamy consistency, then chilled in the fridge.
+The “Alioli” sauce is a combination of chopped garlic, lemon juice, a bit of salt, and olive oil blended till it takes a thick, creamy consistency, then chilled in the fridge.

-In the final step, one of the sauces is poured on the fried (baked) potatoes, sometimes also with extra sprinkles of sea-salt and freshly chopped parsley on the top.
-The alioli sauce is usually drizzled atop of the salsa sauce adding nice contrast to the overall flavor and cutting its spiciness, but it can be also served on the side (or not at all).
+In the final step, one of the sauces is poured on the fried (baked) potatoes, sometimes also with extra sprinkles of sea salt and freshly chopped parsley on top.
+The alioli sauce is usually drizzled atop of the salsa sauce adding a nice contrast to the overall flavor and cutting its spiciness, but it can be also served on the side (or not at all).

 2. Esgarraet (Roasted Peppers and Salt Cod)

-The final product – esgarraet, has a very unique flavor determined by contrasting contribution of salted cod and sweet paprika, “broken” by pungent taste of raw garlic.
+The final product – esgarraet, has a very unique flavor determined by the contrasting contribution of salted cod and sweet paprika, “broken” by the pungent taste of raw garlic.

 3. Clóchinas (Catalonian Clòtxinas) al vapor – Steamed Mussels

 Most recipes start with making a sort of “broth”, subsequently used for cooking/frying mussels.
-Not surprisingly, in Spain it will be based on olive oil, but this time just a little bit sprinkled over chopped garlic, sweet red paprika, cayenne pepper, bay leaf, finely chopped parsley leaves and freshly squeezed lemon juice.
+Not surprisingly, in Spain, it will be based on olive oil, but this time just a little bit sprinkled over chopped garlic, sweet red paprika, cayenne pepper, bay leaf, finely chopped parsley leaves, and freshly squeezed lemon juice.
 Once ready, previously cleaned mussels are dropped into this mixture and kept under the cover over the source of heat for a few more minutes.
-The “broth” released by mussels with characteristic sea-flavor combined with previously added lemon juice will create “steamy” environment necessary to transform raw mussels into much appreciated delicacy.
+The “broth” released by mussels with characteristic sea flavor combined with previously added lemon juice will create a “steamy” environment necessary to transform raw mussels into a much-appreciated delicacy.

 4. Tellinas

 “Coquinas” belong to the species of bivalve mollusk, or in more understandable language – small shallow water clams (shellfish).
-They can be found along the western Mediterranean coastlines and these harvested along Valencian coast have their local name – “Tellinas”.
-They are easy to make, however the first step – cleaning and getting rid of sand is a bit time consuming process as it may take even few hours.
-Note that Tellinas are living buried in the sand so most of them inevitably will catch a few grains of sand inside of their shells what in turn, when served will “kill” expected culinary pleasures.
+They can be found along the western Mediterranean coastlines and those harvested along the Valencian coast have their local name – “Tellinas”.
+They are easy to make, however, the first step – cleaning and getting rid of sand is a bit time-consuming process.
+It may take even a few hours.
+Note that Tellinas are living buried in the sand so most of them inevitably will catch a few grains of sand inside of their shells.
+That in turn, when served will “kill” expected culinary pleasures.

-Traditionally, they are cooked in a clay pot in a mixture of white wine mixed with tellinas’ own “juices” and previously fried in oil chopped garlic and onion.
-Some may also add grated tomato and bay leaf, although adding more ingredients will certainly mask their natural seawater taste.
-Seasoned with pieces of lemon and chopped parsley as well as salt and black pepper tellinas are simmered for a few minutes on low heat in the covered pot till they open what marks their readiness for being served (actually, ready for moving to fridge as they are served cold).
-Note, that the “timing” is crucial – for best culinary experience shellfish should not be overcooked.
+Traditionally, they are cooked in a clay pot in a mixture of white wine mixed with tellinas’ own “juices”.
+Previously fried in oil chopped garlic and onion are added.
+Some may also add grated tomato and bay leaf.
+However, adding more ingredients will certainly mask their natural seawater taste.
+Seasoned with pieces of lemon and chopped parsley as well as salt and black pepper tellinas are simmered for a few minutes on low heat.
+Pot is covered and they are cooked till they open which marks their readiness for being served.
+Actually, ready for moving to the fridge as they are served cold.
+Note, that the “timing” is crucial – for the best culinary experience shellfish should not be overcooked.

-Tellinas make a delicious appetizer, recently on demand not only as a much-sought delicacy but also the rarity.
-In fact, due to huge demand and subsequent overharvesting, Valencian Government was forced to introduce periodic fishing bans (in the last 10 years yearly catches of tellinas dropped from 300 tons to just 2 tons).
+Tellinas make a delicious appetizer, recently on demand not only as a much-sought delicacy but also as a rarity.
+In fact, due to huge demand and subsequent overharvesting, Valencian Government was forced to introduce periodic fishing bans.
+In the last 10 years yearly catches of tellinas dropped from 300 tons to just 2 tons).

 5. Calamares (Squids)

 Calamares are one of the most typical tapas in Valencia.
 They are either served alone as fried, battered rings or in a sandwich (bocadillo).
-They are made mostly from the cuttlefish (the order of Sepiida, and similarly as squids – belonging to the family of mollusks).
+They are made mostly from cuttlefish (the order of Sepiida, and similarly as squids – belonging to the family of mollusks).
 In fact, in Spain the cuttlefish is known as “Sepia”, that’s why when you order the cuttlefish sandwich, you ask for bocadillo de sepia.
-Note that such sandwich is usually enhanced by squid’s ink and “ajillo” (mixture of finely chopped garlic, parsley and olive oil).
+Note that such a sandwich is usually enhanced by squid ink and “ajillo” (mixture of finely chopped garlic, parsley, and olive oil).

 Regardless of the form, calamares are usually accompanied by a pint of beer or a glass of wine.